 Whether you are a first-time or seasoned parent, we offer a variety of classes to help you prepare for your little one's arrival.
-Our prenatal preparation classes range from childbirth preparation to sibling education.
+Our live virtual prenatal preparation classes range from childbirth preparation to infant safety.
 (Classes are subject to date and time changes.)

 To sign up for a class, please register online or call (877) 752-2737.

 Should you need to cancel your class registration, please call at (877) 432-5846 as soon as possible.
 Notification of your cancellation must be received at least three days (not including the class date) prior to the start date of the class.
 If cancellation or a change is requested less than three days (not including the class date) prior, we will not be able to offer a refund.

 Weekly pregnancy newsletter

 As you prepare for childbirth and caring for your new baby, we want to stay in contact with you each week to make sure you have the support you need.
 We offer a weekly pregnancy and early childhood newsletter, which features helpful resources and information based on your stage of pregnancy and your child's age.